United Nations (band): Members

 Due to the nature of the band, it is unclear who exactly is a member of United Nations at any given time.
 Early promotional images of the band depicted four people wearing Ronald Reagan masks, and all contributors were contractually obligated to remain anonymous.
 The only member not under contract was Geoff Rickly of the band Thursday, for press and media purposes.
 However, Jonah Bayer and Lukas Previn later became publicly announced members of United Nations as well.
-Many sources claim that Daryl Palumbo, Ben Koller, and also members of various bands signed to Eyeball Records contributed to United Nations.
-The cease-and-desist letter sent to the band by the actual United Nations to Facebook to remove the band's profile listed approximately 30 people who the government entity suspected as being band members at the time.
+Many sources claim that Daryl Palumbo, Ben Koller, Alex Saavedra and also members of various bands signed to Eyeball Records contributed to United Nations.
+The cease-and-desist letter sent to the band and Eyeball Records, by the actual United Nations, to Facebook to remove the band's profile listed approximately 30 people who the government entity suspected as being band members at the time.

 In a 2013 interview with Rickly, he elaborated on the revolving line-up of United Nations, stating: "The reason that we've been able to kind of get away with playing when we want to is because we change members and because we've never copyrighted any of the songs to any member.
 So, it's really hard to say who made what and who was just playing [in United Nations] for a little while.
 That's something that has protected us — the anonymity of the band, the changing nature of the band — it's like, 'Well i was only in it for a little while, and then it was these guys, and then it was these guys, and then it was these guys...'"
 In the same interview, managing editor of Alternative Press Scott Heisel asked Rickly if, because he is the only well-known member of United Nations, he was afraid of taking the full blame for any of the band's controversial or potentially illegal activity.
 He responded: "I don't feel like many bands take chances anymore.
 There's a lot of talk about being punk and revolutionary and this and that, but it's also awfully safe — punk seems awfully safe to me now, so I like the idea of doing something that's actually dangerous."